Video Banner Ads: A How-To Guide

 Digital video ads for different channels

-Another thing to mention, is that viewership of digital video is evolving.
+Another thing to mention, is that viewership of digital video banner ads is evolving.
 The most obvious of which is that Millennials and Generation Z are more at home watching short-form videos on social platforms than traditional live tv.

 While, across the board consumers are, day-in-day-out, engaging more with a variety of video formats: B2B marketing via Linkedin video a prime example.
 The message is: that advertisers must reach consumers through a range of video formats, which work across channels and devices.
 Staying in one channel will not reach different audience segments.

 This means being able to react quickly.
 For example, video completion is less relevant for fragmented video channels like Instagram Stories or Snapchat, and in-banner ads on mobile.
 Indeed, this is why Google is switching to simpler six-second ads instead of more traditional skippable out-stream video.
 The lesson for advertisers?
 You need to be adaptable when producing effective digital video campaigns.